Travel the World by Becoming a Certified Independent Travel Agent from your Home or Office.

 • Legal Issues and Protecting Your Business

-• Home-Based Travel Agency Travel Benefits
+• Home-Based Travel Agent Travel Benefits

-• Tax Benefits for Home-based Travel Agencies
+• Tax Benefits for Home-Based Travel Agencies

 • Getting Connected in the Travel Industry